jcalvarezj/covid_data_analysis/README.md

 ## Usage

 Activate the virtual environment and run the program using a CLI.
-Follow the instructions that appear on screen
+Follow the instructions that appear on screen (only shown in argumentless CLI mode)